frankts/tradestation-ng-news-web-tradingapp/README.md

 #TradeStation Angular News Web TradingApp

 The TradeStation Angualr Web TradingApp is an sample TradingApp that illustrates the ability to receive real-time updates, via EasyLanguage, into a Web based TradingApp (to learn more about TradingApps visit [tradestation-web-tradingapp-sample](https://github.com/frankts/tradestation-web-tradingapp-sample)).
+These updates are in the form of news headlines for this example.

 ##Gettings Started
 To get started, download the [NEWSWEBTRADINGAPP.ELD](https://github.com/frankts/tradestation-ng-news-web-tradingapp/blob/master/NEWSWEBTRADINGAPP.ELD?raw=true) and import it into the TradeStation Desktop Platform, version **9.1 Update 27** or greater.